Henry Godbout

-Henry Bechner Godbout (born November 6, 2003) is an American professional baseball second baseman and shortstop in the Boston Red Sox organization.
+Henry Bachner Godbout (born November 6, 2003) is an American professional baseball second baseman and shortstop in the Boston Red Sox organization.
 He was selected by the Red Sox as a compensatory pick between the second and third rounds of the 2025 MLB draft, and previously played college baseball for the Virginia Cavaliers.

 Amateur career

-Godbout attended Baylor School in Chattanooga, Tennessee, and in 2022 was named to the American Baseball Coaches Association (ABCA) Region 4 All-Region First Team.
-That summer, he played second base and shortstop for the Vermont Lake Monsters of the Futures Collegiate Baseball League, hitting .438 with four runs, 14 hits, and 10 runs batted in (RBI).
+Godbout attended Baylor School in Chattanooga, Tennessee, and in 2022 was named Mr. Baseball for the state of Tennessee, prep baseball player of the year for Tennessee, and American Baseball Coaches Association (ABCA) Region 4 All-Region First Team.
+That summer, he played second base and shortstop for the Vermont Lake Monsters of the Futures Collegiate Baseball League, hitting .438/.486/.469 with four runs, 14 hits, and 10 runs batted in (RBI) in 32 at bats.
 On June 9, Godbout went 3-for-3 including hitting a two run single to propel Vermont to a 10th straight win.